vdumoulin/vdumoulin.github.io/_posts/2014-10-10-extending-pylearn2.md

-In that case, `data` is a tuple containing the inputs as the first element and the targets as the second element (once again, bear with me if everything isn't completely clear for the moment, you'll get to understand soon enough).
+In that case, `data` is a tuple containing the inputs as the first element and the targets as the second element (once again, bear with me if everything isn't completely clear for the moment, you'll understand soon enough).

 We then get the model output by calling its `some_method_for_outputs` method, whose name and behaviour is really for you to decide, as long as your `Cost`